Configuring Active Directory

 Joining AD also adds default Kerberos realms and generates a default AD_MACHINE_ACCOUNT keytab.
 TrueNAS automatically begins using this default keytab and removes any administrator credentials stored in the TrueNAS configuration file.

-If the cache becomes out of sync or fewer users than expected are available in the permissions editors, resync it by clicking Settings in the Active Directory window and then click Rebuild Directory Service Cache.
+If the cache becomes out of sync or fewer users than expected are available in the permissions editors, click Settings in the Active Directory widget, then click Rebuild Directory Service Cache to resync the cache.

-The name in NetBIOS Name should match the name in Hostname on the Global Configuration settings screen.
+The name in TrueNAS Hostname should match the name in Hostname on the Network > Global Configuration screen.

-This returns you to the main Directory Services screen, now showing the two main directory services configuration options.
+This returns you to the main Directory Services screen.

-Click Configure Active Directory to open the Active Directory screen with your existing configuration settings.
-Select Enable again, and click Save to reactivate your connection to your AD server.
+Click Configure Directory Services to open the Directory Services Configuration form with your existing configuration settings.
+Select Enable Service again, and click Save to reactivate your connection to your AD server.

-TrueNAS requires users to cleanly leave an Active Directory to delete the configuration.
-To cleanly leave AD, click Leave Domain on the Active Directory Advanced Settings screen to remove the AD object.
+Users must cleanly leave an Active Directory for TrueNAS to delete the configuration.
+To cleanly leave AD, click Leave Domain on the Active Directory settings screen to remove the AD object.
 Remove the computer account and associated DNS records from the Active Directory.

 If the AD server moves or shuts down without you using Leave Domain, TrueNAS does not remove the AD object, and you have to clean up the Active Directory.